ArthurVanRemoortel/Sign-Language-Learning-Tool/README.md

 4. Optional: Run `docker exec -d [container_id] python manage.py loaddata sign_language_app/fixtures/seed.yaml` to seed the database with some data.

 <aside>
-💡 Sometimes the PostgreSQL container takes longer to start the first, resulting in the website container failing to connect.
+💡 Sometimes the PostgreSQL container takes longer to start, resulting in the website container failing to connect.
 Simply restart the containers if this happens.
 </aside>

 The website is now running and should be accessible at [http://localhost:8000](http://localhost:8000)